Disgraced Parkland school deputy is collecting a six-figure pension

 But Peterson’s lawyer, Joseph DiRuzzi III, blasted Israel for judging his client without knowing all the facts.

-DiRuzzi did not immediately respond to an emailed request from NBC News on whether Peterson should be entitled to a taxpayer-paid pension given what happened on Feb.
+DiRuzzi did not immediately respond to an email request from NBC News on whether Peterson should be entitled to a taxpayer-paid pension given what happened on Feb.
 14.